Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Hidden Lake Overlook

-The trail ended at a small overlook with wooden railings observing Hidden Lake at the foot of snow-capped Bearhat Mountain.
+The trail ended at a small overlook with wooden railings observing Hidden Lake nestled at the foot of snow-capped Bearhat Mountain.

 Even at the end of June, ice still covered half of the lake.
 The snow also tried to retain its power, creating peculiar, white stretches on the brown ground.
 The whole place adopted an unforgettable look that reminded of zebra’s stripes, and you couldn’t help but greedily take it all in.